 Acquiring Bank vs. Issuing Bank — the Connection in the Payment Process

 As you can see, one without the other can’t exist and can’t work properly.
-Acquiring a bank is the key factor in the whole process.
-Its role, as the middleman in every transaction, is of great essence because without them not a single transaction would be finalized.
+Acquiring a bank is the key factor in the whole process; without them not a single transaction would be finalized.
 That does not mean the bank can single-handedly complete every transaction.

 Acquiring bank authorizes transactions, but needs an issuer to confirm that your credit card is valid and that the purchase can be completed.
 That creates a well-oiled mechanism that should work perfectly every time someone buys something from you or you purchase something with your credit card.